4thdimention/webtechnologies/README.md

 # webtechnologies

-#restaurent website
+#restaurent website and ss website
-html websites dev by me
+open files in desktop